What is water pollution?

 A lot of water pollution comes from human activity.
 Some human causes include sewage, pesticides and fertilizers from farms, waste water and chemicals from factories, silt from construction sites, and trash from people littering.

 Some of the most famous incidents of water pollution have been oil spills.
-One was the Exxon Valdez oil spill which occurred when an oil tanker hit a reef and over 11 million gallons of oil spilled into the ocean.
+One was the Exxon Valdez oil spill which occurred when an oil tanker hit a reef off the coast of Alaska and over 11 million gallons of oil spilled into the ocean.
 Another bad oil spill was the Deepwater Horizon oil spill when an explosion at an oil well caused over 200 million gallons to spill into the Gulf of Mexico.

 Air pollution can also have a direct effect on water pollution.
 When particles like sulfur dioxide get high into the air they can combine with rain to produce acid rain.
 Acid rain can turn lakes acidic, killing fishes and other animals.